Future of Work

 The Joint Center’s future of work program is focused on identifying the challenges and opportunities of the changing nature of work for Black communities.
 See below for research, analysis, and activities related to the future of work for Black communities.

 On February 11, Joint Center President Spencer Overton moderated a discussion on defining the future of work at the FCC future of work roundtable.
-During the discussion, participants determined their own definition of the future of work, identified what communities, industries, jobs, and/or tasks will be disproportionately impacted by increased task and job automation, and…Read More
+In the discussion, Spencer quoted McKinsey & Company’s report The Future of Work in Black America which says that 23.1 percent of African Americans are at risk of potential job loss…Read More